-Site Conditions Description The northwestern part of ELKEDRA occurs within the southern part of the Early Proterozoic Tennant Creek Block, an area which is also referred to as the Davenport province (Stewart and Blake, 1984).
-The remainder of ELKEDRA is covered by flat-lying sedimentary rocks of the Georgina Basin (Shergold and Druce, 1980).
-Geology The Early Proterozoic rocks are represented by the Hatches Creek Group, a 10 000 m thick sequence of shallow-water sediments and interlayered volcanics characterised by the presence of numerous quartz arenite formations.
-The base of this Group is not seen in ELKEDRA but further north, near Tennant Creek, it unconformably overlies the 1870 Ma Warramunga Group (Blake and Wyche, 1983; Wyche and Simons, 1987).
-The Hatches Creek Group was folded, intruded by granites at about 1660 Ma and then gradually eroded over a period of about 800 Ma to form part of an undulating cratonic basement on which the Georgina Basin sequence was deposited.
-The Davenport Range represents a topographic high on the basement surface.
-The Georgina Basin sequence in ELKEDRA attains a maximum preserved thickness of at least 1000 m.
+Site Conditions Description Conditions DescriptionThe north western part of ELKEDRA occurs within the southern part of the Early Proterozoic Tennant Creek Block, an area which is also referred to as the Davenport province (Stewart and Blake, 1984).
+The remainder of ELKEDRA is covered by flat-lying sedimentary rocks of the Georgina Basin (Shergold and Druce, 1980).The Early Proterozoic rocks are represented by the Hatches Creek Group, a 10 000 m thick sequence of Geology 1000 m.
 The oldest sediments of this sequence, of probable late Proterozoic (Vendian) age, occur in a deeper trough in SANDOVER and are not exposed.
 The oldest exposed unit is the Early Cambrian Andagera Formation, deposited around the flanks of the Davenport Range in a terrestrial valley-fill and alluvial fan setting.
 The first widespread marine sediments are dolostones of the Early Cambrian Errarra Formation.
 These form thin outcrops along the southern margin of the basin in HUCKITTA (Freeman, 1986) and appear to extend northwards into ELKEDRA under younger cover.
 A sharp contact separates these dolostones from the overlying organic-rich calcareous siltstones of the Arthur Creek Formation which were deposited under subtidal, partly anoxic conditions.
 These siltstones grade laterally northwards into shallow-marine sediments of the Gum Ridge Formation (Walley, 1987) and westwards into more arenaceous, tidal to supratidal sediments of the Chabalowe Formation.
 They are overlain gradationally by the Middle to Upper Cambrian Arrinthrunga Formation.
-The acquerate and sisconformably overlain in Late Cambrian to Early Ordovician times by shallow-marine sandstones of the Tomahawk beds.
-Remnants of an unnamed elastic unit of possib Alice Springs Orogeny (Shaw and others, 1984, p.471).
+The Arrinthrunga Formation was disconformably overlain in Late Cambrian to Early Ordovician times by shallow-marine sandstones of the Tomahawk beds.
+Remnants of an unnamed elastic unit of possible Mesozoic age are preserved in the southeastern part of ELKEDRA.
+At the top of the sequence, in a synclinal structure along the southwestern margin of the basin, is the Dulcie Sandstone of Early to Middle Devonian age.
+A number of northwest-trending faults, which are downthrown to the northeast, displace the Georgina Basin sequence.
+These were probably activated in the Carboniferous during the Alice Springs Orogeny (Shaw and others, 1984, p.471).
 Ferricrete and silcrete occur throughout and developed during deep weathering in the Tertiary Period.
 Calcrete occurs over Cambrian carbonates and within alluvial soils.
 Ridges in the Davenport Range are flanked by both Tertiary and Quaternary colluvium.
 Much of the eastern and southern parts of ELKEDRA are covered by Quaternary sand, soil and alluvium.
 Hydrology The project area is drained by two east-flowing river systems, the Sandover-Bundey system and the Elkedra system.
 These rivers deposit their alluvium in the sandplains and have long been severed from their original destination, the Georgina River in Queensland, about 150-200 km east.
 The Sandover and Bundey rivers are part of a braided alluvial fan derived from the Harts Range in the south.
 Relicts of several palaeochannels are evident.
-The Sandover River falls from 410 m at the southwestern corner to 290 m on a floodout at the eastern margin a gradient of
+The Sandover River falls from 410 m at the southwestern corner to 290 m on a floodout at the eastern margin, a gradient of